 If you are confident that the problem is not with the cord itself, consider the power source that you are using to charge your phone.
 If you are using your laptop or even a desktop computer, your phone is almost guaranteed to charge slow because the output of power simply is not that high.
 It is worth buying a power adapter if you do not have one, so you can plug your phone into the wall to charge.
 But remember buy certified power adapters that is compatible with your phone.

-You can even buy some fast charger if your phone supports PD fast charging, which can speed up the process even more.
+You can even buy a fast charger if your phone supports PD fast charging, which can speed up the process even more.
 Once your phone is supplied with enough power, it should start to charge much faster.

 Reason：Weak power source or incompatible power adapter